-The contemporary acupuncture practitioner applies treatment following a conventional (scientific) view and regards the acupuncture as having certain local tissue effects as well as providing segmental analgesia, extra-segmental analgesia, as well as central regulatory effects on the nervous system.
-In contrast, a traditional Chinese acupuncturist makes a diagnosis in terms of complex theories regarding disturbance in the body’s balance that needs to be corrected with needles.
-These imbalances will often be characterized by excess or deficiency with respect to what are considered the five elements, water, fire, earth, metal and wood.
+However, considerable differences exist between neurofunctional medical acupuncture and traditional Chinese acupuncture.
+In neurofunctional acupuncture, your practitioner treats the patient only after a conventional medical/neurofunctional diagnosis has been made.
+The practitioner will then use acupuncture as a treatment along with other therapeutic approaches, as needed.
+The neurofunctional acupuncture practitioner applies treatment following a conventional (scientific) view by regarding the acupuncture as having certain local tissue effects as well as providing segmental analgesia, extra-segmental analgesia, as well as central regulatory effects on the nervous system.
+In contrast, a traditional Chinese acupuncturist makes a diagnosis in terms of complex theories regarding a disturbance in the body’s balance that needs to be corrected with needles.
+These imbalances will often be characterized by excess or deficiency with respect to the five elements: water, fire, earth, metal, and wood.
 Traditional Chinese acupuncturists subscribe to the theory that certain points in the body are characterized by each of the five elements.